Tpoquillon/Next-Generation-File-Format-Features/Resources/UseCase2/UseCase2.md

 <h1>Use Case 2: Timelapse Features</h1>

-An object of any class can be tracked over time.
+An object of any class can be tracked over time.&nbsp;

 The features of these objects may be extracted at each timepoint, these are referrred to here as nodes.